couchbase/cbft/DESIGN.md

 The tags parameter tells cbft to run only some subset of internal cbft related services.
-Of note, the 'planner' is explicitly _not_ listed here, as this design proposal will leverage ns-server's master orchestrator to more directly control invocations of cbft's planner.
+Of note, the 'planner' is explicitly _not_ listed here, as this design proposal will leverage ns-server's master facilities (ns-server's ability to dynamically determine a single master node in a cluster) to more directly control invocations of cbft's planner.

-Using ns-server's "master global singleton" will be a more reliable approach than with using cbft's normal behavior of having all cbft nodes concurrent race each other in order to run their own competing planners.
+Using ns-server's master facilities will be a more reliable approach than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners.

 Note that we do not currently support changing the tags list for a node.
-In particular, changing the "feed,janitor,pindex" tags would have complex rebalance-like implications of needing pindex movement.
+In particular, changing the "feed,janitor,pindex" tags would have complex rebalance-like implications of needing pindex movement;
+instead, users can rebalance-out a node and rebalance it back in with a different set of node services.

 ### -dataDir=/mnt/cb-data/data/@cbft